 The ISS shows that multiple countries and private companies can work together for the peaceful exploration of space.
-Born out of the ashes of the Cold War as a way for the U.S. and Russia to focus on a common goal, the station and its operations have largely remained unaffected by the fluctuations of Earthly politics.
-It is a complex, expensive project that requires the cooperation of 15 nations working under formal international agreements.
+Born out of the ashes of the Cold War as a way for the U.S. and Russia to focus on a common goal, the station has largely remained unaffected by Earthly politics.
+It operates thanks to the cooperation of 15 nations working under formal international agreements.

-As one of the world’s longest-running spaceflight programs, the ISS holds a special place in popular culture.
+The ISS holds a special place in popular culture.
 In the United States, a majority of the public believes astronauts, not just robots, should explore space.
 Astronauts on the station regularly speak with school children, inspiring new generations of scientists, technologists, engineers, artists, and mathematicians.
-The station’s positive societal impact, combined with its function as a one-of-a-kind research laboratory for multiple nations, enables it to both directly and indirectly benefit space science and exploration.
+The station’s societal impact combined with its function as a one-of-a-kind research laboratory enables it to directly and indirectly benefit space science and exploration.

-The station is typically staffed by dual 3-person crews assigned to overlapping 6-month missions, with each unique complement of 6 people composing a numbered Expedition (each 3-person crew will serve on two Expeditions during their stay).
-NASA and Russia’s space agency Roscosmos have also experimented with longer-duration crew stays, and are expected to continue doing so.
+Astronauts staff the station in pairs of three or four-person crews assigned to overlapping six-month missions, with each unique complement of up to seven people composing a numbered Expedition (each crew serves on two Expeditions during their stay).

-Science and research aboard the ISS generally falls into 4 categories:
+Science and research aboard the ISS generally falls into four categories:

 - Studies on how living in space affects the human body

 - Technology demonstrations for future human spaceflight equipment, including experience gained from current operational systems